Data Protection: UK & EU Best Practices

 Every click, every search, every social media post leaves a trace – your digital footprint.
 Minimising this footprint is a fundamental best practice for data protection.
 Here’s how to start shrinking it:

 - Be Wary of Public Wi-Fi: That free Wi-Fi at the coffee shop or train station?
 It’s a playground for data thieves.
-Avoid accessing sensitive accounts (banking, email) on public networks.
-If you must, use a Virtual Private Network (VPN).
-NordVPN and ExpressVPN are popular choices, though many VPNs offer decent protection.
+Avoid accessing sensitive accounts (banking, email, work systems) on public networks.
+If you must, use a reputable Virtual Private Network (VPN).
+Services like NordVPN, ExpressVPN, and Surfshark are popular choices, offering solid encryption to shield your traffic.
+Experts recommend always using a VPN on untrusted networks.

 Securing Your Devices: Your Personal Fort Knox